GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 If this provision is not explicitly granted it means that this project cannot be used to provide a product or service that requires the customer, consumer, end user, or entity to facilitate a monetary transaction with the provider.
 Meaning that unless this provision is granted the customer, consumer, end user, or entity shall not be charged any monetary, or other, costs, to use the product or service this project is used in.
 This includes any indirect costs to the customer, consumer, end user, or entity.
 Indirect costs include, but are not limited to, advertising revenue, selling of user data, or using user data for marketing or other business operations.
 Simply put, if this provision is not explicitly granted the customer, consumer, end user, or entity shall be able to use the product or service using this project for free without any cost, be it direct or indirect.

-<h3 id="Donation">Donation</h3>
+<h4 id="Commercial_Use_Special">Special Commercial Use</h4>

+This provision is a special branch of the "Commercial Use" provision.
+The "Commercial Use" provision allows for commercial use across the board, including for-profit scenarios.
+This provision allows commercial use to be used in the following special situations:

+- Educational Purposes that serve to educate the public
+- Non-Profit Purposes that serve to benefit the public

+<h4 id="Donation">Donation</h4>

 "Donation" allows for the providers of a product or service using this project to collect donations.
-These donations can be monetary or applicable transactions such as, but not limited to, labor, advertising, or services.
+These donations can be monetary or an applicable transactions such as, but not limited to, labor, advertising, or services.

 A donation must not be required from the customer, consumer, end user, or entity to use the provided product or service using this project.
 A donation must also not give the customer, consumer, end user, or entity special privileges or access to the product or service using this project that a non-donator would not have.
 Simply put, donators and non-donators must be kept equal in all aspects.

-<h3 id="Distribution">Distribution</h3>
+<h4 id="Distribution">Distribution</h4>

 "Distribution" means that the project may be distributed to others.
 This includes physical, digital, network, and any other form of distribution, including those yet to be created.

-"Distribution" is explicitly implied for every form of this project, this includes, but is not limited to, its raw form (such as source code), its finished form (such as binaries, executables, compiled forms, etc.), it's remote form (such as a website, hosted, cloud, as a service versions, or live service versions), and anything in between, or yet to be created.
+"Distribution" is explicitly implied for every form of this project, this includes, but is not limited to, its raw form (such as source code), its finished form (such as binaries, executables, compiled forms, etc.), its remote form (such as a website, hosted, cloud, as a service versions, or live service versions), and anything in between, or yet to be created.

 "Raw forms" being any forms that the customer, consumer, end user, or entity can use to build another form, usually the finished form.